 If you’re from NY, you know a New York Style Hot Dog can’t be beat!
 Walking around New York City, you can’t help but notice there’s a hot dog vendor on every block.
 Some call them dirty water dogs, some call them franks, others call them wieners but in New York, hot dogs come topped with spicy mustard and either sauerkraut or spicy onion sauce.

 The trick to making these at home?
-Be sure to invite the friends, family and neighbors, grab some cold drinks, turn up the volume and turn the grill up to high!
-Or just eat them all yourself, we won’t tell if you don’t.
+Be sure to invite the friends, family and neighbors, grab some cold drinks, turn up the music and fire up the grill to high!
+Or just eat them all yourself, we won’t tell on you.

 New York Style Hot Dog History